July 25, 2018

 3. Learning content stays in memory longer

-Utilize these advantages for yourself now and create videos quickly and easily with your own smartphone!
-You don't need much for that.
-To start, a look at our guide for good video production helps you.
-There you will learn many helpful tips on what to consider when creating videos with your smartphone and where to find more information.
+Now take advantage of these benefits for yourself and create videos quickly and easily with your own smartphone!
+You don’t need much for that.
+To get started, a look at our guide for good video creation will help you.
+You will learn many helpful tips on what to consider when creating a video with your smartphone and where to find more information.

-Videos in online courses are fun and help to process what has been learned better.
+Videos in online courses are fun and help better process what has been learned.

 Different types of videos for blended learning

 The possibilities are numerous – my colleague Hans-Peter has listed 9 different types of videos in this blog post.
-Experience shows that trainers and coaches often choose the following types:
+Experienced trainers and coaches often choose the following types:

 1. Selfie